DavidSouther/software_craftsmanship/00_introduction/README.md

 This book is aimed at those who are interested in this new medium as a potential hobby or curiosity.
-The book begins assuming the reader knows how to turn on and use their computer for basic tasks  -  email, word processing, image editing, and video games, and takes them to a level where they will be comfortable and confident in using and controlling their computers.
+The book begins assuming the reader knows how to turn on and use their computer for basic tasks -- email, word processing, image editing, and video games; and takes them to a level where they will be comfortable and confident in using and controlling their computers.
 This book is very fast paced.
 Software development is a field which has undergone active development for the past 80 years, yet did not exist beyond a dream before